Earth-Hominid/Learning-Portal/README.md

 Strapi, an open-source headless Content Management System, was chosen to build the RESTful API to handle routing and authentication.
 Image files are hosted on Cloudinary.

 The administration panel, users and user content is handled within the Strapi back-end.
-Authenticated users can also post content and upload data and files on the front-end.
 The application contains authentication, pagination and search functionality.

 ## Authentication